Ohio 8-year-old delivers baby brother when mom goes into labor at home

-WESTLAKE, Ohio (WJW) – Malone Matthews couldn’t wait for his first chance to hang out with his new baby brother.
+Malone Matthews couldn’t wait for his first chance to hang out with his new baby brother.
 But little did he know that he’d be the first to welcome baby Rushane into the world.
+KTLA’s sister station WJW reports.

 “After delivering a baby, how much pressure can you put on an 8-year-old?” joked his dad, Malachi Brown.